SirTobiSwobi/ntfc/README.md

 - 1.0.0: Finished and tested NTFC microservice
 - 1.0.1: Merged AVLTree and Utility functions from API v 1.0.5 to support further development
 - 1.1.0: Implemented explanations for all categorizations
+- 1.1.1: Updated JavaScript Library to common core API with specific extensions